zbeever/geopack/README.md

 ## Usage

+For usage and notes, please see Sheng Tian's excellent introduction: https://github.com/tsssss/geopack

+The major differences are

+1. The package is now named `ngeopack`

-For usage and notes, please see Sheng Tian's excellent introduction: https://github.com/tsssss/geopack The only major difference in this modification is that igrf_gsm() accepts arguments returned from recalc(), while these parameters were previously set and read globally.
+2. `igrf_gsm()` accepts arguments returned from `recalc()`, while these parameters were previously set and read globally.